liamw1/oxibooru/docs/DEV.md

 sudo apt update && sudo apt install -y clang pkg-config libssl-dev libpq-dev libdav1d-dev libavcodec-dev libavformat-dev libavutil-dev libavfilter-dev libavdevice-dev
 ```

+Note: Although development could technically be done without this setup by using `docker compose build`, I don't recommend this as the main development loop as the Docker build is much slower than building locally.

 ## Rust Basics

 ### Compiling